DataEngineeringEducation/COMS_453X_HW-1/README.md

 Read the [basics](https://en.wikibooks.org/wiki/LaTeX/Basics) section of the LaTeX wikibook to learn about the commands in this homework template.

-Compile your new document as a PDF, and commit the changed file to your repository.
+- [ ] Compile your new document as a PDF.
+- [ ] Commit the changed file to your repository.
 Make sure to push your changes!